PHoogestraat/machine-learning-challenge/README.md

 |SVC|Confirmed CANDIDATE|0.78|0.86|0.82|484|

 ## Conclusion
 All three models performed approximately the same.
-The Random Forest model did have a significantly higher model testing value.
+The Random Forest model did have a significantly higher training score value.
 The Random Forest model also is convenient to use which may make it the best candidate.
 However, there are no real distinguishing differences between the models in predicting exoplanets.

 - - -